 The Pareto Principle, also known as the 80/20 rule, suggests that roughly 80% of the effects come from 20% of the causes.
-By applying this principle, you can identify the most important factors in a situation and focus your efforts on them, leading to more effective decision-making.
+By applying this principle, you can identify the most critical factors in a situation and focus your efforts on them, leading to more effective decision-making.

 Step 1: Organize your data